MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/guidelines-for-apps-linked-to-saas-offer.md

 * Teams app and SaaS offer must be from same publisher/developer.
 The SaaS offer referenced in the App manifest should belong to the same publisher as the Teams app being submitted to the commercial marketplace.

 * As your submitted offer is a Teams app linked to SaaS offer, you must select **Additional purchases** as **Yes, my product requires purchase of a service or offers additional in-app purchases​** in Partner Center product setup section of your offer listing.

-Following image illustrates the discussed condition:
+Following image describes the discussed condition:

    ![Offer metadata](~/assets/images/store-detail-page/offer-metadata.png)